 The ability to rise from bed and move straight to the computer equaled a permanent PJ professional and really that did not feel good.
 I vowed that I would be showered and dressed before 9am.
 I also vowed that dishes would stay dirty till noon and laundry, vacuuming and other household temptations would not interfere as well.

 I recently discovered two locations that offer Co-Working Spaces.
-The HUB in Telluride is a tech shop that also includes work space for drop in officing and Co-Working arrangements.
-Wifi, coffee and more is available in their high tech space.
-Lectures will soon be included in their offerings once winter sets in. you can find them at 220 W. Colorado Avenue, Telluride, CO 81435 (970) 239-4142
+The HUB in Telluride is a tech shop that also includes work space for drop-in officing and Co-Working arrangements.
+Wifi, coffee, and more are available in their high-tech space.
+The two companies seem to work fine together in their confined space.
+They just make use of things like monolithic glass to help them separate the space and create boundaries.
+This helps both companies to keep their operations private.
+More companies and workers should consider this.
+Lectures about this topic will soon be included in their offerings once winter sets in. you can find them at 220 W. Colorado Avenue, Telluride, CO 81435 (970) 239-4142

 The Foundry in Breckenridge is Co-Working Space set up in the beautiful Teal Gallery.
 Office and Conferencing space is available for membership rates and drop-in fees as well.
 Wifi, copying, scanning, coffee and kitchen area are amongst some of their offerings.
 A full conference room with audiovisual capabilities is located on their second floor.

 I have heard of other spaces in Steamboat and Frisco looking to launch in the near future.
 Weather your on the road or need a base away from the home office this is a trend that is seeing huge success for both the space owners and participants.
 To learn more about co-working, grab your laptop and your phone and get yourself into a co-working space.
 It is a great new way to work!
 For more resources check these links.

 2011, MTN Town Magazine.
 All rights reserved.
 Republication in part or entirety requires permission of MTN Town Media, LLC.